eigenhombre/llbb/README.md

     $ ./spice
     The spice must flow.

-In a sense, we have built a tiny compiler for a language that consists solely of single strings to be printed.
+In a sense, we have built a tiny compiler frontend for a language that consists solely of single strings to be printed.

 # Building A Compiling Calculator